Diagnostics, model selection, troubleshooting

 #> [1] "list"

-arguments of various diagnostic functions of the abc package.
+diagnostic functions of the abc package.
+In this way,

-by those functions (which normally need to be prepared manually), which
+functions (which normally need to be prepared manually), which can then

-can then be run without any additional work whatsoever.
-For instance, we
+be run without any additional work whatsoever.
+For instance, we could

-could perform the cross-validation of the model selection using
+perform the cross-validation of the model selection using abc’s

 First, because model-selection requires, well, multiple models to select from, we will unpack information from all the three models: